Johan Ludwig Lund: Academic career

 The hiring of the two counterparts to the School of Model Painting brought new vitality to the Academy.
-But while Eckersberg's star and realism were on the ascent, and he would come to be remembered as the father of the Golden Age of Danish Painting, Lund's star and romanticism were primarily on the descent.
+But while Eckersberg's realism were on the ascent, and he would come to be remembered as a crucial figure of the Golden Age of Danish Painting, Lund's star and romanticism were primarily on the descent.

 But during his 42 years at the Academy Lund had a strong influence on his many students.
 He encouraged them to study 17th century Dutch landscape art, which could be readily seen in Copenhagen.
 His Romantic approach to art was greatly appreciated by a group of young landscape painters who were younger than Eckersberg's pupils; they aimed to produce evocative landscapes in reaction to Eckersberg's precise depictions of nature.
 This trend culminated in the large-scale landscapes of the Nationalist Romantic style, His closest students include historical painter Ditlev Blunck, and landscape painters Johan Thomas Lundbye, Dankvart Dreyer, P.C.
 Skovgaard, and Vilhelm Kyhn.

 He served as Treasurer of the Academy 1821–1832 and again 1854–1866.
 He stopped teaching in 1861, and was eventually titled etatsråd (state advisor or counsellor).
 He was never named to the highest post at the Academy, Director of the Academy, unlike Eckersberg, his old rival, who served in that capacity from 1827 to 1829.

 He had a cheerful and positive personality and was fresh and full of life to the age of 89.
 He died of natural causes without any sign of sickness during his sleep.

 Lund kept his international orientation throughout his life in contrast to the growing nationalism and regionalism in the arts.
-He continued to keep his contacts in Germany and Italy.
+He kept his contacts in Germany and Italy.